Scholz Garten In Austin Texas – Detailed Restaurant Review

 The mission statement of Scholz Garten could be handily summarized via the green wooden sign which sits outside its gate: “Kalt bier und gut bratwurst”.
 Perhaps it is the simplicity of the restaurant’s purpose that has helped to keep it open since 1866.

-Its cold lager and delicious German smokehouse-style food has stood the test of time and established itself within the Austin community.
+Its cold lager and delicious German smokehouse-style food have stood the test of time and established itself within the Austin community.

 History of Scholz Garten

-Established by German immigrant and Civil War veteran August Scholz in 1866, both the menu and overall feel of the restaurant has remained largely consistent with the original concept.
+Established by German immigrant and Civil War veteran August Scholz in 1866, both the menu and overall feel of the restaurant have remained largely consistent with the original concept.